 Dr Mike Brock is a lecturer in microeconomics based at the University of East Anglia (UEA).
 Mike teaches a range of specialist subject disciplines, including labour economics, behavioural economics and the economics of the environment.
 His research interests span these fields, with a major focus seeking to understand the value people derive from being part of a local community and social interactions associated with this.
 With specific relation to migration, Mike is intrigued by how, why and to what extent migrants feel capable to engage and integrate into the regions they move into and how attitudes and perspectives of migrants and native residents within an area evolve and adapt over time.

-Dr Joanna Drugan is Senior Lecturer in Applied Translation in the School of Politics, Philosophy, Language and Communication Studies at the University of East Anglia.
+Joanna Drugan is Professor of Translation in the School of Politics, Philosophy, Language and Communication Studies at the University of East Anglia.
 She has published widely on translation and communication across languages, and works with a range of non-academic partners on communication, health and security aspects of migration.
-She is particularly interested in the linguistic challenges associated with migration and demand for translation and interpreting in maternity settings.
-Jo is the author of Quality in Professional Translation (London/New York: Bloomsbury, 2013).
+She currently leads the ESRC/AHRC-funded Transnational Organised Crime and Translation research project, and is particularly interested in the linguistic challenges associated with migration and demand for translation and interpreting..

 Dr Liliana Harding’s main research interest lies in the economics of migration.
 Her recent work has simulated the dynamics of unemployment in an open economy with immigration, and questioned the contribution of foreign workers to tax revenues in a cross-country context.
 She has previously researched the way in which gradual liberalisation of labour mobility induces the redistribution of workers across EU destinations, and she has sought to establish a link between international student mobility and labour market prospects.
 She is currently exploring specific factors making urban economies more attractive to skilled and creative workers.